X3I/poketwo.com/_pages/game/unsupported.md

 Here are some common features that are asked about, and some descriptions as to them not existing in the game

+## Starters

+It is impossible to catch or trade starters, so don't bother asking, you are limited to 1 region exclusive starter per region Finish kanto and you get a johto region exclusive one when u start johto and vice-versa for johto to kanto.

 ## Mega Evolutions

 For all intents and purposes, Mega Evolutions are not in the game.
 The